Step 1: Check your eligibility

-The application fee for a first application at a uni-assist member university is 75,00 EUR.
+The fee for a first application at a uni-assist member university is EUR 75.

-If you apply to several universities through uni-assist within the same semester, the fee is 15,00 EUR per additional university.
-See uni-assist’s website for details.
+If you apply to several universities through uni-assist during the same semester, the fee is EUR 15 per additional university.
+See the uni-assist website for details.

 Step 6: Track the application process

-- After submitting your application, uni-assist or the International Office respectively will review your file and send you a confirmation if your application is complete.
+- After submitting your application, uni-assist or the International Office (as appropriate) will review your file and send you a letter of confirmation if your application is complete.

-- If you fulfil the formal requirements for admission to your selected programme, uni-assist will then send your application to the International Office at Fulda University, where an admissions decision will be made.
+- If you fulfil the formal requirements for admission to your selected programme, uni-assist will then send your application to the International Office at Fulda University, where an admissions decision is then made.

-- Admissions decisions for programs with a limited intake will not be made before the application deadline.
-In other cases, applicants will receive a decision within three weeks of the receipt of materials from uni-assist.
+- Admissions decisions for study programmes with restricted entry (numerus clausus) will not be made before the application deadline.
+In other cases, applicants will receive a decision within three weeks of receipt of the documentation from uni-assist.

 - Acceptance offers are either unconditional (no additional requirements) or conditional.
-In the latter case, you need to hand in further documents at the latest on the day of enrolment in order to start your study.
-Your acceptance letter will contain detailed information on it.
+In the latter case, you need to present further documents on the day of enrolment at the latest in order to start your studies.
+Your letter of acceptance will contain detailed information of what is required.

-- If you do not fulfil the formal requirements for admission, you will be informed of this by uni-assist.
-You may repeat your application with additional documentation as required in the following year.
-Uni-assist will retain your application materials for one calendar year; after this point you will have to send a new complete application if you wish to reapply.
+- Uni-assist will notify you if you do not fulfil the formal requirements for admission.
+You may resubmit your application with additional documentation, as required, in the following year.
+Uni-assist will retain your application documents for one calendar year; after that date you will need to send a new application if you wish to reapply.